egel-lang/egel-slides/2024-semantics/slides.md

 An abstract assembly language (LISP)

-A variation of a lambda evaluator à la SECD or CAMC (OCaml)
+A variation of a lambda evaluator à la SECD or CAM (OCaml)

 A combinator machine (Miranda)